 - Physical Well-Being and Motor Development

-Analyses of the 2016 NSCH data using these domains found that 42 percent of children aged three to five were on track in all four domains; 34 percent were on track in three domains; 15 percent were on track in two domains; and nine percent were on track in none or only one of the domains.
+The goal of the Healthy and Ready to Learn NOM is to assess readiness not only in each domain, but also across domains; for this purpose, a summary measure was developed.
+Analyses of the 2016 NSCH data using these domains found that 42 percent of children ages 3 to 5 were on track in all four domains; 34 percent were on track in three domains; 15 percent were on track in two domains; and 9 percent were on track in only one or in none of the domains.

-- Gathering expert input on the measure.
-This input will help refine the items, identify potential new items, assess the response categories and coding, and explore how state-level stakeholders can use the measure.
+- Gather expert input on the measure.
+Researchers, state policymakers, and state and national stakeholders have been asked to provide input on the measure.
+Their input will be used to refine existing items, identify potential new items, assess the response options, and explore how state-level stakeholders can use the measure.

 Webinar: Healthy and Ready to Learn – Developing a population-level measure of school readiness